-Are TDD and automated UI testing compatible?December 11, 2016
+Are TDD and automated GUI testing compatible?December 11, 2016

 Image credit: SoapUI

-Test-driven development is awesome — unless you’re dealing with UI testing automation.
+Test-driven development is awesome, unless you’re dealing with automated GUI testing.

-Besides, the way UI testing automation is done in real-life projects another problem.
-In real life, UIs — and web UIs in particular — undergo a lot of tweaking.
+Besides, the way automated GUI testing is done for real-life websites and web apps poses another problem.
+In real life, user interfaces — and web UIs in particular — undergo a lot of tweaking.
 No matter how well-specked your UI is, once you do a UI prototype and play around with it, changes are always coming.

-So how do people do UI testing automation in a TDD project?
+So how do people automate UI testing in a TDD project?

 The short answer is they don’t.

-Most companies using this approach will plan to run UI testing automation once the UI is stable.
+Most companies using this approach will plan to run automated GUI testing once the UI is stable.
 But in many real-life cases, companies never automate their UI tests at all and fall back on manual testing.
 This happens due to several reasons:

 - Proper UI testing requires a browser which makes test execution slow and resource-hungry.